fetchai/agents-aea/packages/fetchai/skills/registration_aw1/README.md

 ## Description

-The registration_aw1 skill is a skill for registration in Agent World 1.
+The `registration_aw1` skill is for registration in Agent World 1.

 ## Behaviours